How to Qualify for a Business Credit Card

 Alex

-There are a lot of great personal credit cards out there to help you travel for free but if you add business cards to your stash you open up even more opportunities!
-I love business cards because the majority don’t go towards your Chase 5/24 count (Chase’s rule where they won’t approve your application if you have opened more than 5 cards in 24 months).
+There are a lot of great personal credit cards out there to help you travel for free, but if you add business cards to your stash you open up even more possibilities!
+I love business cards because the majority don’t go towards your Chase 5/24 count.
 Only business cards from Capital One, Discover, and TD Bank will count towards your Chase 5/24.

 Secondly, business credit cards sometimes offer higher signup bonuses than personal cards.
 Take the Chase Ink Business Preferred card for example.
 The standard welcome offer is 100,000 points.
 That is the highest signup bonus of any Ultimate Rewards earning card.
 The standard offer on the Chase Sapphire Preferred is 60,000 points.
 That is a significant difference!